Guadalupe Martínez Guzmán: Professional career

 Her next fight was against Ava Knight (12–2–3, 5 KOs) for the WBC International female flyweight title.
 The fight took place on 13 November at Washington Hilton & Towers in Washington, D.C., Guzmán again lost by UD, with all three judges scoring the bout 100–90.
 After a UD win the following month, she captured the WBC Silver female super flyweight title against Judith Rodriguez (8–7, 5 KOs) on 24 April 2015 at Foro Polanco in Mexico City, Mexico.
 Two judges scored the bout 99–91 and the third scored it 98–92.
 After securing three more wins, defending her WBC Silver title once, she lost a fifth-round technical decision (TD) to Jasseth Noriega (17–4–2, 5 KOs) in October 2016.

 Guzmán bounced back with two UD wins before facing WBC female super flyweight champion Zulina Muñoz (48–1–2, 28 KOs) on 13 May 2017 at the Grand Oasis Arena in Cancún, Mexico.
 In what was described as a "huge upset", Guzmán defeated the long-reigning champion via UD, with two judges scoring the bout 96–93 and the third scoring it 95–94.

+In her fifth defense, Guzmán lost her title on 12 December 2020, suffering a unanimous decision defeat against Lourdes Juárez at Studios Televisa, Mexico City, Mexico.
+The ringside judges' scores were 97-93, 97-93 and 96-93.